Posted on 12 October 2020

 Named in memory of the HRC’s founding Director, the Jane Moody Scholarships will provide funding for PhD students and recent PhD completers to learn new skills or work with external partners or communities that are new to them.
 Recipients are encouraged to cross traditional boundaries and to be creative and experimental in their approach.
-The aim of the Fellowships is to develop and enhance workplace skills, with an emphasis on communication skills (spoken, written, visual), so Fellows can convey complex ideas in a way that is accessible to a non-specialist.
+The aim of the scholarships is to develop and enhance workplace skills, with an emphasis on communication skills (spoken, written, visual), so scholars can convey complex ideas in a way that is accessible to a non-specialist.

 The scheme is intended to enable projects which might otherwise be difficult to fund, and to help PhD students and those who have recently finished their PhD to gain skills that will be important in the next stage of their career.
 In particular, the scheme will support projects that have an element of ‘discipline hopping’, or creative experimentation, or engagement with external partners or communities.
 An important element of the Scholarship is to develop and enhance new skills.

 Communication skills are especially important, and the project must result in at least one output.
 This must be aimed at a general audience, such as a public talk, an article (e.g. The Conversation), film, exhibition materials, public engagement event (e.g. York Festival of Ideas, Being Human Festival).
 This output is an essential part of the evaluation of the completed project, and associated costs should be requested at the application stage.

 You will need a mentor for this project: this is someone who is willing to contribute to your personal development by giving you open and honest advice and feedback on the project.
 The HRC Director or Deputy Director will be happy to help you find a mentor if need be.
 Your mentor will normally be an academic member of staff at the University of York.